My First Baby Doc Appointment While Expecting

 Confirming a Bun in Oven:

-They’ll take a close look to see if you’re expecting, usually with a simple checkup and possibly an ultrasound.
-Hearing that tiny heartbeat for the first time?
-It’s a moment that hits deep—get ready for a rush of emotion that can leave you teary-eyed and smiling all at once.
+They’ll take a close look to confirm you’re expecting, often with a simple checkup and maybe an ultrasound.
+Hearing a tiny heartbeat during one special moment can hit deep, bringing a rush of emotion that leaves you teary-eyed and smiling at same time.

 Guessing Your Due Date: